Spectral CUSUM for Online Network Structure Change Detection: Numerical Experiments

-We implement our algorithm on a dynamic seismic sensor network which can also be found in \cite{he2018sequential}.
-The sensors are placed in different locations to measure signals around the Old Faithful Geyser in the Yellowstone National Park.
-The total number of sensors is 15 in this case and we observe a sequence of sensor signals and translate each one into a dynamic cross-correlation graph.
+We further consider a seismic sensor network data set adapted from \cite{he2018sequential}.
+The sensors are placed in different locations to measure signals around the Old Faithful Geyser in Yellowstone National Park.
+The total number of sensors is 19 in this case, but we removed four sensor signals since they failed to work during data collection.
+We then observe a sequence of sensor signals and translate each one into a dynamic cross-correlation graph.
 At the very beginning, the cross-correlation between each pair of sensors is low, which means they are not related.
-An outburst of community change happens in the middle of the sequence.

-We apply our spectral CUSUM method to the data set with choices of different potential community size $m$.
-The results of detection statistic using spectral CUSUM are shown in figure \ref{fig:seismic}.
+The emergence of community happens in the middle of the sequence.
+Such change will cause the infected sensors to generate similar signals, which lead to a higher correlation magnitude between them.
+In contrast, an unaffected sensor still generates random noises, thus having a low correlation with other sensors.
+Consequently, a community containing all the affected sensors emerges after the change happens.
+We visualize the correlation matrix for better understanding in Figure \ref{fig:seismic_data}.
+In this case, the true changepoint time is roughly known, corresponding to the geyser eruption time.

+We apply our Spectral-CUSUM procedure to the dataset with choices of different potential community sizes $m$.
+Figure \ref{fig:seismic} (a) shows the sensor locations, and the results of detection statistics using Spectral-CUSUM procedure are shown in Figure \ref{fig:seismic} (b).
+It can be seen clearly that setting potential community size $m\geq4$ gives better performance on detecting change at around $t=200$, which corresponds to a geyser eruption time -- treated as a true change-point time.
+The result shows that the event can be detected without false alarms when $m\geq 4$, which reveals that this seismic network's true underlying community size is about 4.
+The detection delay is shown in Table \ref{table1}.
+This shows that our detection statistics can be useful when the underlying graph structure is unknown.

+In addition, we compare our Spectral-CUSUM with other methods on this real data.
+We can see from Figure \ref{fig:real_base} that Spectral-CUSUM and SGD have the most obvious abrupt change around the true change-point time 200.
+However, vectorized GLR and Hotelling's $T$-squared statistics can not detect such a change.